 The site you choose can set the tone for your entire elopement wedding experience.
 That beach in the photo might be horribly windy much of the time.
 That beautiful mountain overlook might require a permit for even a two-person wedding.
 That breathtaking redwood grove you found on the Internet might not give you enough light to get decent pictures.
 We’ll also have some insider knowledge on permit fees and whether or not they’ll be required for a given site.

-Bottom line advice on looking for a place to elope in California or Colorado: don’t go where everyone else goes and save yourself the crazy-making by having us do the research for you.
+Bottom line advice on looking for a place to elope in California, Colorado or Washington: don’t go where everyone else goes and save yourself the crazy-making by having us do the research for you.

 But, you cover several states!
 How can you give us insider knowledge of so many areas?